carlrobertoh/CodeGPT/README.md

   </a>
   <h1 style="margin: 0;" align="center">CodeGPT</h1>
   <p>
-    A JetBrains extension providing access to state-of-the-art LLMs, such as GPT-4, Code Llama, and others, all for free
+    A JetBrains extension providing access to state-of-the-art LLMs, such as GPT-4, Claude 3, Code Llama, and others, all for free
   </p>
 </div>